bbgit/bbgit.github.io/README.md

-### Conditions as of September 1, 2025 at 12:40:39 AM CDT
+### Conditions as of September 1, 2025 at 12:45:59 AM CDT

 Temperature: 57.80 &deg;F

 Feels like: 57.80 &deg;F

-Humidity: 95%
+Humidity: 96%

-Wind Direction: NNW
+Wind Direction: N

 Windspeed: 0.0 mph